UCLALibrary/docker-cantaloupe/README.md

 _Hint: If the build fails, it may be because a package in the Docker image has been recently updated.
 To work around this, see the [Working with Pinned OS Packages](https://github.com/uclalibrary/docker-cantaloupe#working-with-pinned-os-packages) section at the bottom of this document._

-To build the latest development version of Cantaloupe (i.e., 5.0-SNAPSHOT), use the following:
+To build the latest nightly build of Cantaloupe, use the following:

     mvn verify -DdevBuild